Sinova/Bite.js/README.md

 ### Pre-Compilation

 Templates can be pre-compiled into functions on the server within your Node.js application.
-Calling <code>toString()</code> on a compiled template function will output the function body as a string which can then be saved however you wish (file, database, etc).
+Calling <code>toString()</code> on a compiled template function will return a string which can then be saved however you wish (file, database, etc).
 These strings can be sent straight to the client as either a standalone JavaScript file or as part of other source files depending on your build workflow.

 If you're using Webpack, you can use the [bite-templates-loader](https://github.com/Sinova/bite-templates-loader) package to automatically precompile your templates before sending them to the client.